 Gold Standards Framework at Russells Hall Hospital

-Russells Hall Hospital is implementing the ‘Gold Standards Framework’ (GSF).
+Russells Hall Hospital has implemented the ‘Gold Standards Framework’ (GSF).
 The aim of the GSF is to provide ‘The right care for the right patient in the right place at the right time’

 The GSF is a systematic, evidence based approach to optimise care for all patients approaching the end of life, delivered by all care staff actually seeing patients with life limiting illness.